 Hands were shook all around and Fidel Castro was seated at the dining room table next to the Chicago Pater Familias - " How's things with that crook Batista off in the jungles somewhere?"

-Col. Jules Dubois translated for the English challenged revolutionist - Castro lit up like one of cheroots - " Ah Bueno, Senor Hickey!
+Col. Jules Dubois translated for the English challenged revolutionist - Castro lit up like one of his virgin-thighed rolled cheroots - " Ah Bueno, Senor Hickey!
 Muy bien!
 Las personas que saquearon mi pueblo para este año madres Mañana no será bienvenido en Cuba.
 Al igual que los Medias Blancas y la Sra.
 Rigné, Ha, ha, ha! "

-" So that's the way of it."
+" So, that's the way of it."

 On it went, I suppose, in this manner until the large bag was opened with my birthday present from the liberator and future dictator of Cuba.
-We all got beards and imitation Army caps made like the paper painter's caps.
+We all got beards and imitation Army caps made like those paper painter's caps.
 Some haul, huh?

-Uncle Bart decvided to put El Jefe on the spot, " That's all you got for the Kid?
+Uncle Bart decided to put El Jefe on the spot, " That's all you got for the Kid?
 It's his birthday for Crissakes.
 Dig, Pepe, and come up with some folding money for the little guy."
 This was dutifully translated by Col. Dubois.

 Castro feined a smile of resignation and oiled these words in his native tongue through his gums and whiskers, "What is this?
 A Capitalist trap?
 You Yankees!
 Very Well, here is five Gringo dollars for your homely nephew with the gapped teeth.
 I am out of here!
-Say good by to your foul tempered Irish father.
+Say good-bye to your foul tempered Irish father.
 Basta Ya!, Yanquis!"

 Within a few months, Time Magazine's Boy Castro was locked in an embrace with Soviet Communism that still breathes lustily today.